lslezak/cucumber-yast/README.md

 # Experimental Cucumber Tests for YaST

-Here are some experimental Cucumber tests for YaST.
+Here are some experimental Cucumber tests for YaST or plain libyui examples.

 ## Installation